Adaptation to the Range in $K$-Armed Bandits: Adaptation to Range Based on AdaHedge: The AHB Strategy

 In particular, given a parameter $\alpha \in (0, 1)$, the extra-exploration $\smash{\gamma_t = \min \Bigl\{1/2, \, \sqrt{5(1-\alpha)K \log K} \big/ t^{\alpha} \Bigr\}}$ leads to the scale-free adversarial regret bound

 For $\alpha = 1/2$, the bound reads $\Phi_{\adv}(T) = 7(M-m) \sqrt{TK \ln K} + 10(M-m) K \log K$. \end{theorem}

-This value $\alpha = 1/2$ is the best one to consider if one is only interested in a distribution-free bound (i.e., one is not interested in the distribution-dependent rates for the regret).
-The proof of Theorem~\ref{th:adv_talpha_bound} is detailed in Appendix~\ref{sec:proof:thUBadv} but we sketch its proof here.
+This value $\alpha = 1/2$ is the best one to consider if one is only interested in a distribution-free bound---i.e., if one is not interested in the distribution-dependent rates for the regret.
+The proof of Theorem~\ref{th:adv_talpha_bound} is detailed in Appendix~\ref{sec:proof:thUBadv} but we sketch its proof below.